 The certification tests differentiate between sink rates over and under 14 m/s.
-The Mistral 7 automatically recovers from the spiral dive within one turn up to 14 m/s.
+The APUS RS automatically recovers from the spiral dive within one turn up to 14 m/s.
 Above 14 m/s, it may be necessary to break the outside half of the wing and/or weightshift to the outside to recover from the spiral.
-With a sink rate up to 20 m/s and a neutral pilot's position, the spiral does not tighten automatically.
+With a sink rate up to 20 m/s and a neutral position of the pilot, the spiral does not tighten automatically.
 Exiting the manoeuvre at high sink rates can take several turns.